seyit0/my-first-attempts/README.md

 # my-first-attempts
-I try new things tor improve myself.
+I try new things for improve myself.